Lotus Bootstrap Node

 It’s possible to reliably synchronise a bootstrap node with as few as 3 cores and 5Gb real memory, but you will need to monitor resource usage closely in periods of high demand, and account for additional disk space for virtual memory.

-To demonstrate the resource requirements of a bootstrap node, see the last 7 days (ATOW) cpu and memory profile of one (out of 9) bootstrap nodes on the network.
+To demonstrate the resource requirements of a bootstrap node, see a 7 day window of cpu and memory profiles of one bootstrap node on the network.

 7 Day CPU core usage profile